Derby County F.C. Women: 2014/15

 Off the pitch, representatives of the club attended the annual FA Awards in London, where they saw the club secure runners up spot in the FA Club Of The Year awards on the back of the previous year's developments both on and off the pitch.
-However, the best was saved until last when club founder Sheila Rollinson picked up the main award of the night when she was recognised for her ‘ Outstanding Contribution To Women's Football ‘.
-The award was not just seen as a hugely justified accolade for her part in the amazing journey of Derby County from a local parks side to an established WPL club, but for her contribution to the wider game.
+Club founder Sheila Rollinson picked up the main award of the night when she was recognised for her 'Outstanding Contribution To Women's Football'.
+The award was seen as an accolade both for her part in seeing Derby County go from a local parks side to an established WPL club, and for her contribution to the wider game.

 2015/16

 On the pitch the club increased its portfolio of teams to 11 with the introduction of a U18s side to act as a conduit between its senior and academy sides.

-At first team level the club continued where it left off the previous season and topped the table going into December before the club's form plummeted leading to early exits in both the FA and League Cups and a slump to 7th place in the league.
+At first-team level the club continued where it left off the previous season and topped the table going into December before the club's form plummeted leading to early exits in both the FA and League Cups and a slump to 7th place in the league.

-With targets of a run in at least one of the cups and a top five finish agreed at the start of the season, Manager Stuart Wilson and his Assistant Neil Wilson left the club with three games of the season left, which included the Derbyshire County Cup tie with big-spending Long Eaton.
-Despite only being able to field four first team players, Ewe Rams delivered a superb performance on the day resulting in a 5–1 victory under the guidance of Reserve Team Manager, Petter Asser.
+With targets of a run in at least one of the cups and a top five finish agreed at the start of the season, manager Stuart Wilson and his Assistant Neil Wilson left the club with three games of the season left, which included the Derbyshire County Cup tie with big-spending Long Eaton.
+Despite only being able to field four first-team players, Ewe Rams delivered a superb performance on the day resulting in a 5–1 victory under the guidance of Reserve Team Manager, Petter Asser.

 Off the field, the club continued to make significant strides in a number of areas.
-Dave Cholerton was appointed to the newly created Academy Director role that saw him oversee each of the club's 9 junior sides, whilst the club's executive committee was replaced with a Board Of Directors consisting of a Finance Director, Operations Director, Media Director and Commercial Director.
+Dave Cholerton was appointed to the newly created academy director role that saw him oversee each of the club's 9 junior sides, whilst the club's executive committee was replaced with a board of directors consisting of a finance director, Operations Director, Media Director and Commercial Director.

 Reward for the club's progress was realised firstly at local level as the club won the Derby City Club Of the Year Award, before the club was acclaimed nationally when it walked away from the FA Awards at Wembley Stadium named as the ‘ FA Premier League Club Of the Year ‘.

 As part of the club's ambitions to put into place the foundations of a subsequent WSL bid, the club relocated to Mickleover Sports FC's, Don Amott LG Arena in January 2016.